hferrada/Sada-DLIndex/README.md

 --------------------------------------------------------------------
 [GLOBALS]

 TRACE = 0	   # 0: do not list the trace, 1: list the trace
 TEST = 1	    # 0: do not run the test, 1: run the test
 N_REP = 100 	# number of test and repetitions for experiments
 RUN_EXP = 1	 # 0: do not run the experiments, 1: run the experiments
 MAX_M = 10	  # The experiments run with initial lenght pattern, m=6, and increments this value in
             # 4 until to reach to MAX_M.
 The test run from length attern m=1 to m=MAX_M and for
             # each m value run N_REP repetitions

 [DL]
 inputFile = /home/hferrada/text_data/cluewiki.txt
-                  # the unique input file (filesInList = 0) or the list of files (filesInList = 1)
+# a unique input file (filesInList = 0) or a list of files (filesInList = 1)
 filesInList = 1		# 1: list of files (one line for file), 0: Unique file with all the documents of the collection
 boundSymbol = 1		# original symbol delimiter of documents when we read all documents in one file.
 cutDoc = 1		    # new symbol to separate documents
 dirStore = /home/hferrada/drf/upSiteTest/Sada-DLIndex/cluewiki/
 # the directory to save/load the data structure (files *.dls)
 dirResult = /home/hferrada/drf/upSiteTest/Sada-DLIndex/cluewiki/cluewiki_
 # the directory to save the results of the experiments as summary files
 --------------------------------------------------------------------

 References: Please, if you want to include this tool as part of your experiments, in your references include the two papers above.
 Later, it will appear another publication to replace these ones.